tomvanbraeckel/yamcs.github.com/docs/server/Parameter_Archive.md

               schedule: [{startSegment: 10, numSegments: 3}, {startSegment: 2, numSegments:2, interval: 600} ]
 ```

 This configuration does not use the realtime filler, but instead performs regular (each 600 seconds) back-fillings of the last two segments.
-It is the configuration used in the ISS ground segment where due to regular(each 20-30min) LOS (loss of signal), the archive is very fragmented and the only way to obtain continous data is to perform replays.
+It is the configuration used in the ISS ground segment where due to regular(each 20-30min) LOS (loss of signal), the archive is very fragmented and the only way to obtain continuous data is to perform replays.